Descode8/Linked-List-Based-Stack-Queue/README.md

 # Linked-List-Based-Stack-Queue
-These programs will implement a Stack and Queue data structure using a linked list
+These .h files will implement a Stack and Queue data structure using a linked list